Skip to Main Content

 If you have student loan debt, refinancing can be a smart move — one that can lower your interest rate and streamline multiple loans into a single debt.
 Before taking this step, however, it’s important to lay the groundwork to get the most competitive loan possible.

 This process can include a range of factors, like reviewing and improving your credit profile and researching multiple lenders.
-But, by adequately preparing yourself for the refinance process, it may be easier to find the right options and save money over the long run.
+Knowing how to refinance student loans may make it easier to find the right options and save money over the long run.

 1. Determine if student loan refinancing is the best option

-Refinancing a student loan could help you get out of debt sooner and possibly reduce your monthly payment obligations, but this hinges on whether you qualify for a good deal.
+Refinancing a student loan could help you get out of debt sooner and possibly reduce your monthly payment obligations.
+However, not everyone qualifies to refinance, and even if you qualify it may not be a good deal.

 Start by checking your credit scores and credit reports to determine where you stand.
 You typically need a good credit score — usually defined as a FICO score 670 or higher — to qualify for student loan refinancing without a cosigner.
 If you find that your credit isn’t in the best shape, you can work to improve your credit before you try to refinance.